dojo/framework/src/widget-core/README.md

 }
 ```

-#### Managing Themes throughout an Application
+#### Managing Themes Throughout an Application

 To manage themes throughout an application, the `ThemedMixin` leverages the [`Containers` and `Injectors`](#containers--injectors) to set an application's locale and inject the locale data into all widgets using the `ThemedMixin`.
 When the locale is updated in the theme `Injector` all themed widgets will be invalidated and re-rendered with the updated locale.

-`@dojo/framework/widget-core/mixins/Themed` exposes a convenience method, `registerThemeInjector` for registering the `theme` injector with a registry.
+`@dojo/framework/widget-core/mixins/Themed` exposes a convenience method, `registerThemeInjector`, for registering the `theme` injector with a registry.

 ```ts
 import renderer from '@dojo/framework/widget-core/vdom';